-The California Equal Pay Law prohibits employers from paying any of its employees at wage rates less than the rates paid to employees of the opposite sex for substantially similar work, when viewed as a composite of skill, effort, and responsibility that are performed under similar working conditions in the same establishment (CA Lab.
+The California Equal Pay Law prohibits employers from paying any of its employees at wage rates less than the rates paid to employees of the opposite sex for substantially similar work, when viewed as a composite of skill, effort, and responsibility; and performed under similar working conditions (CA Lab.
 Code Sec.
 1197.5(a)).
 The law applies to all employers, regardless of size.

 Retaliation prohibited.
 It is unlawful for an employer to retaliate or otherwise discriminate against an employee who has taken any action to exercise his or her rights under the law or who has assisted in any manner to enforce the law.